openbci-archive/_DEPRECATED_OpenBCI_32bit/README.md

 Repository containing the firmware for the 32bit OpenBCI board.

+There is a tutorial for getting started from scratch uploading code to OpenBCI 32bit Boards [here](http://docs.openbci.com/tutorials/02-Upload_Code_to_OpenBCI_Board#upload-code-to-openbci-board-32bit-upload-how-to)

 Note that to USE the OpenBCI system, you will generally use the OpenBCI USB Dongle.
 The dongle requries that you install the FTDI drivers for your particular operating system: http://www.ftdichip.com/FTDrivers.htm

 Download the latest Arduino IDE software from the Arduino site www.arduino.cc